LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 You should be able to continue with the [First Time Steps to `Create Certificates`](gh-first-time.md#create-certificates) and then proceed from there with `Build Loop` and keep going.

+### `Could not create`

+Copy the words on the line below and paste them into the search function for your log file.

+> ``` { .text .copy }
+> Could not create another Distribution certificate
+> ```

+The full error message includes the phrase `reached the maximum number of available Distribution certificates`.

+These steps are needed to make room for a `Certificate`:

+1. Delete an old `Distribution Certificate`
+    * *Apple* limits you to two `Distribution Certificates`
+    * Use this link to view your [Apple Developer Certificates](https://developer.apple.com/account/resources/certificates/list)
+        * Carefully examine the `Type` column - do **not** delete a `Development` `Certificate`
+        * If you accidentally delete a `Development` `Type` certificate associated with an Xcode build for your Loop app - it will stop working and you will be very sad
+    * Click on the oldest `Distribution` `Certificate` and revoke it
+        * You will get an email informing you the certificate was revoked
+1. To create a new `Certificate`:
+    * Return to *GitHub* and your fork
+    * Run the `Action`: `Create Certificates`
+1. You are now ready to run the `Action`: `Build Loop`

+!!! question "But what about *TestFlight* builds?"
+    Previous builds using this method that are already in *TestFlight* are not affected by deleting the `Distribution Certificate`.

 ## Action: `Build Loop` Errors